HCaldwell95/watery-wordplay-wreck/README.md

-# Watery Wordplay Wreck - My Milestone Project
+# Watery Wordplay Wreck

 Welcome to my third milestone project, Watery Wordplay Wreck.

 Watery Wordplay Wreck is a word guessing game built with Python.
 It is a <a href="https://en.wikipedia.org/wiki/Hangman_(game)" target="_blank">Hangman</a> game in the style of a sinking ship to represent the progress of the game.

 The user is able to choose the number of lives per game to set the difficulty.
-By guessing either one letter at a time, or an entire word, the user attempts to guess the correct word before the ship sinks completely.
-Each failed attempt results in the user losing a life and causes the ship to sink deeper into the sea.
+Through the process of making guesses, either letter by letter or by attempting to guess the entire word, the user endeavors to identify the correct word before the ship succumbs to the depths of the sea.
+With each unsuccessful attempt, the user loses a life, leading to the gradual sinking of the ship.

-The purpose of this project is to demonstrate my learning and understanding of the Python modules that I have completed thus far and to implement them into a live project.
-This was a great opportunity to showcase my skills in design and development.
-The project is a functional terminal application, built from a template provided by <a href="https://github.com/Code-Institute-Org/p3-template" target="_blank">Code Institute</a> combined with my Python code.
+The primary objective of this project is to showcase my comprehension and application of the Python modules I have studied thus far.
+By integrating them into a real-world project, I aim to demonstrate my proficiency in design and development.
+This terminal application, constructed using a template provided by <a href="https://github.com/Code-Institute-Org/p3-template" target="_blank">Code Institute</a> along with my Python code, serves as a tangible representation of my acquired skills.

-Thank you for taking the time to view my project and I truly hope you enjoy it as much as I did designing and developing it.
+I appreciate you taking the time to explore my project, and I sincerely hope you find as much enjoyment in it as I did during the design and development phases.

-<a href="https://hcaldwell95.github.io/salt-and-stone-studios/" target="_blank">View live project here</a>
+<a href="https://hcaldwell95.github.io/salt-and-stone-studios/" target="_blank">View the live project here THIS ISN'T FINISHED</a>

-<a href="https://github.com/HCaldwell95/watery-wordplay-wreck" target="_blank">View repository here</a>
+<a href="https://github.com/HCaldwell95/watery-wordplay-wreck" target="_blank">View the GitHub repository here CHANGE TO CORRECT REPOSITORY</a>

 ## UX - User Experience Design